Measure the impact of your improvement actions. FAQs:

 It can be installed pretty much anywhere as long as the device can connect to a mobile network.
 We also offer a wifi version.

 What if someone presses twice?

-We we’re also worried about this at first, so we build in screening mechanisms into our software to filter suspicious behavior.
+We were also worried about this at first, so we build in screening mechanisms into our software to filter suspicious behaviour.
 Then we realized that our filter hardly ever kicks in, as in our experience this behaviour simply does not tend to happen in a consistent way in companies.